 The AI coding agent market doubled in size between mid-2025 and early 2026, and the field has finally fractured into recognisable categories: closed IDE-forks (Cursor, Windsurf), open IDE-forks (Void), terminal-native agents (Claude Code, Aider, OpenCode), VS Code extensions (Cline, Roo Code, Kilo Code, Continue.dev), and bring-your-own-key shells.
 Picking the wrong category costs hours of context-resetting before you even hit a paywall.
 This guide is the working comparison we use internally at Codersera when our vetted engineers onboard onto a new client codebase and need to recommend a tooling stack inside a week.

-We restrict the field to ten agents that have either real adoption (over 100k weekly active users) or a defensible architecture story: Cursor, Claude Code, Cline, Aider, OpenCode, Continue.dev, Roo Code, Kilo Code, Windsurf, and Void AI.
-We pulled pricing, model lists, and benchmark numbers from each vendor's docs, the SWE-bench Verified and SWE-bench Pro leaderboards, and primary HN/Reddit threads from March and April 2026.
+We restrict the field to ten agents that have either real adoption (over 100k weekly active users) or a defensible architecture story: Cursor, Claude Code, Cline, Aider, OpenCode, Continue.dev, Roo Code, Kilo Code, Windsurf, and Void AI, plus three notable May 2026 entrants covered below: OpenAI's Codex CLI (Rust rewrite + /goal mode GA), Google's Antigravity CLI (Gemini CLI's successor), and xAI's Grok Build.
+We pulled pricing, model lists, and benchmark numbers from each vendor's docs, the SWE-bench Verified, SWE-bench Pro, Terminal-Bench 2.0, and Artificial Analysis Coding Agent Index leaderboards, and primary HN/Reddit threads from March through May 2026.
 Where vendors disagree with independent reports, we flag it.

 TL;DR

-• Best terminal-only minimalist: Aider.
-Pair it with Claude 3.7 Sonnet, DeepSeek V4, or a local Qwen 3.5 model.
+- Best terminal-only minimalist: Aider.
+Pair it with Claude Opus 4.7, GPT-5.5, DeepSeek V4, or a local Qwen 3.5 model.
+Still no native MCP as of May 2026; community Aider-MCP server bridges exist.

 What changed in the agent landscape between mid-2025 and May 2026

-Third, credit-based billing is collapsing back into flat or per-token pricing.
-Cursor's credit pool is the holdout; Windsurf already moved to daily quotas; Cline, Kilo, and Roo all default to your own API keys at zero markup.
+Fourth, credit-based billing is collapsing back into flat or per-token pricing.
+Cursor's credit pool remains the holdout but Composer 2.5's low per-task cost ($0.07 standard / $0.44 fast) makes the pool stretch much further; Windsurf moved to daily quotas with adaptive model routing; Cline, Kilo, and Roo all default to your own API keys at zero markup.
 The economics are converging on "you pay the model provider directly, the agent just orchestrates."
 For broader context on Cursor's UX tradeoffs versus the open camp, see our Cursor vs Void comparison and the Void privacy deep-dive.

 Tool comparison matrix